Administration of the Court

-Each judge of the Court has three law clerks, usually recent law school graduates, who provide him or her with research assistance.
+Each judge of the Court has law clerks, usually recent law school graduates, who provide him or her with research assistance.
 The one-year term each clerk serves is regarded as meeting in whole or in part the articling requirements set by the various provincial law societies as a condition for admission to the practice of law.
-A judicial assistant and a court attendant are assigned to each judge to ensure the efficient management of the judge's office.
-An Executive Legal Officer, whose responsibilities include media relations in regard to the Members of the Court and to cases before the Court, and a Legal Officer are attached to the office of the Chief Justice.
+A judicial executive assistant and a court attendant are assigned to each judge to ensure the efficient management of the judge's office.
+An Executive Legal Officer and Chief of Staff and a Deputy Executive Legal Officer are attached to the office of the Chief Justice.

 The Court Operations Sector, composed of the Law Branch, Reports Branch, Registry Branch and Library and Information Management Branch, is responsible for the planning, direction and provision of legal advice and operational support to the Supreme Court judges respecting all aspects of the case management process, from the initial filing to the final judgment on an appeal.
 This includes the processing and recording of proceedings, scheduling of cases, legal and jurilinguistic services, legal research and library services, legal editing services and publication of the Canada Supreme Court Reports.
 Information management services, including case-related and corporate records information, are also provided by the Sector.

-The Communication Services develops and implements communications strategies, plans and programs to increase public awareness and understanding of the Supreme Court of Canada, and to enhance internal communications within the Court.
+The Communications and Outreach Services develop and implement communications strategies, plans and programs to increase public awareness and understanding of the Supreme Court of Canada, and to enhance internal communications within the Court.

 Administrative and operational support for all the Court's judges and staff is provided by the Corporate Services Sector, which is responsible for: strategic, business and resource planning; corporate reporting; management accountability; modern management methods and tools; integrated risk management; finance; procurement; accommodation; administration (telecommunications, mail and printing services); human resources, security; health and safety; emergency management and preparedness; development, delivery and management of IT strategies, plans, policies, standards and procedures; as well as business continuity planning.